hashimaw/Stock-Management/README.md

 ## Want to see a demo?
 1. go to this site https://hashstock.cyclic.app
 2. there is test email and username as an admin you can use that to login
-3. this web app is deployed on a free server it may need 20 seconds to respond at first.

 ## Technologies
 - **backend**: I use Node.js plus express.js